aottr/blog/content/posts/2023/07-29-preparing-esp32-for-micropython.md

 This command looks very similar to the command earlier, the difference is the action we process on the device `write_flash` with the argument `-z` followed by the start address `0x1000` and the path to the binary.

-We can now test the set up board by establishing a serial connection via a terminal emulator like [picocom](https://github.com/npat-efault/picocom) to the device.
+We can now test the setup board by establishing a serial connection via a terminal emulator like [picocom](https://github.com/npat-efault/picocom) to the device.

 {{<figure src="https://i.imgur.com/kaqmmKI.png">}}